Stability-AI/StableSwarmUI/docs/Model Support.md

 ### TensorRT

-TensorRT support (`.engine`) is available for SDv1, SDv2-768-v, SDXL Base, SDXL Refiner
+TensorRT support (`.engine`) is available for SDv1, SDv2-768-v, SDXL Base, SDXL Refiner, SD3-Medium

-You can generate TensorRT engines from the model menu
+TensorRT is an nvidia-specific accelerator library that provides faster SD image generation at the cost of reduced flexibility.
+Generally this is best for heavy usages, especially for API/Bots/etc. and less useful for regular individual usage.

+You can generate TensorRT engines from the model menu.
+This includes a button on-page to autoinstall TRT support your first time using it, and configuration of graph size limits and optimal scales.
+(TensorRT works fastest when you generate at the selected optimal resolution, and slightly less fast at any dynamic resolution outside the optimal setting.)

+Note that TensorRT is not compatible with LoRAs, ControlNets, etc.

+Note that you need to make a fresh TRT engine for any different model you want to use.

 # PixArt Sigma